BSc Biomedical Sciences with Professional Experience

 Learn about the inner workings of the human body and take part in world-class research through our practical BSc Biomedical Sciences with Professional Experience course.

-Our BSc Biomedical Sciences course is accredited by the Institute of Biomedical Science and was developed in partnership with practising NHS laboratory scientists.
+Our BSc Biomedical Sciences course was developed in partnership with practising NHS laboratory scientists.
 All of our lecturers are involved in research and you will be taught by experts in their fields.
+In the National Student Survey 2023, 97% of our students said that teaching staff were good or very good at explaining things.

 You will learn about the systems that underpin all living organisms from a cellular, tissue, organ and whole body perspective.
 From this basis, you will study the diseases that affect each area and the mechanisms that the body uses to combat them.
 The flexible nature of the course will then allow you to pick specialist modules that match your interests.
 You will also have the chance to carry out a year-long industrial placement or a paid vacation studentship in order to gain valuable work and research experience.